 - The TTC will run on a holiday service schedule

-All Summerhill Market locations will remain open July 1.
+Summerhill Market locations around the city will be open on July 1.
 Photo by Hector Vasquez.

 - Restaurant and bar closures vary by location — Calling ahead for patio service along with takeout and delivery is recommended.

 - Most major grocery chains will be closed on Canada Day, with a few confirmed exceptions listed below.

 Take a trip to the Toronto Islands on the holiday.
 Photo by Tanya Mok.

 - Fireworks are permitted.
 Canada Day is one of the only holidays where you're allowed to set off family fireworks on your private property without a permit.

 - Select retail and shopping malls.
 Call ahead to confirm hours of operation.

 - Toronto Islands

 - Toronto Premium Outlets will be open from 9:30 a.m. to 7 p.m.